Ukraine war, tensions with China loom over big Bali summit

 This year’s event is bracketed by the United Nations climate conference in Egypt and the Association of Southeast Asian Nations summit in Cambodia, which Biden and some other G-20 leaders are attending, and the Asia-Pacific Economic Cooperation meeting in Thailand right afterward.

 The July deal allowed major global grain producer Ukraine to resume exports from ports that had been largely blocked for months because of the war.
-Russia briefly pulled out of the deal late last month after its Black Sea fleet was attacked, only to rejoin it days later.
+Russia briefly pulled out of the deal late last month only to rejoin it days later.

 Ukrainian Foreign Minister Dmytro Kuleba on Saturday called for more pressure on Russia to extend the deal, saying Moscow must "stop playing hunger games with the world.”